Eficetti/taigaREST_models/README.md

 }
 ```

+Note: You need build_runner package (https://pub.dev/packages/build_runner) to do this!
-remind the key is how it came from the Taiga webhook, and it will be the exact same name you put in your custom fields configuration on your Taiga project.
+Remind the @MappableField(key: 'Name of your field on Taiga') is how it came from the Taiga webhook, and it will be the exact same name you put in your custom fields configuration on your Taiga project.
 Once you have done, then you have to generate the mappable models using:
 ```
 dart run build_runner build --delete-conflicting-outputs
 ```

 Then when you want to read your custom fields, you have call the fromJson method

 ```
 import 'MyCustomFields.dart'

-MyCustomFields.fromJson(jsonEncode(youPayload.data.customValues))
+// Here is the old code where you receive the payload data from Taiga

+// And here is where you map your custom fields MyCustomFields.fromJson(jsonEncode(youPayload.data.customValues))
 ```
 ---